intel/scikit-learn-intelex/doc/index.rst

      - ❌

 .. note::
-    It supports Intel CPU and GPU except on OsX.
+    It supports only Intel CPU.
     Recommended for conda users by default.

 **Anaconda Cloud: Intel channel**